mindbox-cloud/ios-sdk/Example/README.md

    - `rm Podfile.lock`
    - `rm Example.xcworkspace`
    - `rm -rf Pods`
-2. Lounch `Example.xcodeproj`.
+2. Launch `Example.xcodeproj`.
 3. [Read this](https://developers.mindbox.ru/docs/add-ios-sdk) and follow the initialization instructions via SPM.
-4. import `UIKit` to `AppDelegate.swift`.

 Now you can test the in-app on the simulator.
 In our admin panel there are already 3 ready-made in-apps that you can look at.